wxsd-sales/byova-dialogflow-agent/README.md

 ---

-## Optional: Webex access token refresh & BYODS URL
+## Webex access token refresh & BYODS URL

 If you use a **Webex integration** (service app) to refresh access tokens or update the **BYOVA data source** URL in Control Hub: